 How do I know if I'm in ketosis?

-• Use a calculator or do simple math to find your targets
+• Use a calculator or simple math to find your targets, then adjust by real-world results

-• Track at first, then transition to intuitive eating
+• Track at first, then transition to a more intuitive style while keeping carbs low

 Sources